GerbilSoft/rom-properties/README.md

 * ColecoVision ROM images are now supported, including the text displayed on the ColecoVision logo screen.

+* Intellivision ROM images are now supported, including the game title and copyright year.

 * New translations: Romanian and Italian

 Translators wanted; if you can translate rom-properties from English to another